 - 4.1 The proposed Exchange Land (Plots 5/7A and 5/7D) currently forms part of the "rough" within the overall layout of the Moorend Golf Course situated at the northern edge of the course.
 This area of rough performs an important function (in safety terms) of separating the fairway from the gardens and houses of the adjacent residential properties on Albany Road.
-The land is an area of rough grass with low level shrubs and small trees and there is an existing public footpath partly within the land which runs from Albany Road along the north-eastern boundary of the golf course.
-It adjoins an area of grazing land to the east which is in a separate ownership.
-Although not of course public open space, this land is used for recreational purposes by those members of the public who "pay and play" at the golf course. - 4.2 The CPO seeks the compulsory acquisition of other land in my clients' ownership, to the south of the proposed Exchange Land, which is said to be required for the construction and operation of the proposed new road and is included in Schedule 1 to the CPO.
-However, the land comprised in Plots 5/7A and 5/7D which is proposed as Exchange Land (and included in Schedule 2 to the CPO) comprises all of my clients' ownership to the north of the line of the new road. - 4.3 It is my clients' firm belief, and one which I support, that the boundary of the CPO in respect of the Exchange Land has been drawn on the basis of what might be termed administrative convenience rather than on the grounds of what is reasonably required or appropriate to be taken as Exchange Land.
-This assertion is, I consider, strongly supported by the absence from the Planning and CPO documentation of any explanation of why this land is considered to be either an appropriate or the most appropriate land to be used as Exchange Land and of any justification for its compulsory acquisition for this purpose.
+The CPO seeks the compulsory acquisition of other land in my clients' ownership, to the south of the proposed Exchange Land, which is said to be required for the construction and operation of the proposed new road and is included in Schedule 1 to the CPO.
+However, the land comprised in Plots 5/7A and 5/7D which is proposed as Exchange Land (and included in Schedule 2 to the CPO) comprises all of my clients' ownership to the north of the line of the new road. - 4.2 The boundary of the CPO in respect of the Exchange Land has been drawn on the basis of what might be termed administrative convenience rather than on the grounds of what is reasonably required or appropriate to be taken as Exchange Land.
+This assertion is, supported by the absence from the Planning and CPO documentation of any explanation of why this land is considered to be either an appropriate or the most appropriate land to be used as Exchange Land and of any justification for its compulsory acquisition for this purpose.